• Target level of study

 Professional integration

-Students who have completed this course are offered two possibilities for professional integration.
+Students who have successfully completed this program are offered two career opportunities.

-• Access to industrial jobs: chosen by about 70% of a class.
-Numerous opportunities in the field of design and testing of microelectronic circuits and integrated systems: designer of embedded and heterogeneous systems, digital circuits, analog and mixed circuits, application engineer, product engineer.
+• Access to careers in industry: the path chosen by around 70% of graduates.
+Numerous opportunities in the field of microelectronic integrated circuit and system design and testing: designer of embedded and heterogeneous systems, digital circuits, analog and mixed circuits, application engineer, product engineer.

-• Senior manager of scientific studies and applied or fundamental research.
+• Senior executive in scientific studies and applied or fundamental research.

-• Teacher (if eligible for the agrégation exam).
+• Teacher (if eligible for competitive examinations for certification).

-• Research teacher (if master followed by a doctorate).
+• Teacher-researcher (if master's degree followed by a doctorate).

 Read more